 Longbio Pharma Presented Positive Topline Phase 1 Results for LP-003 at ERS2023

+The poster "A Phase 1 study in healthy subjects of LP-003, a novel long-acting anti-IgE antibody for allergic rhinitis" submitted by Longbio Pharma is awarded as the "best poster" by the committee of the conference.

-Poster Title (awarded as best poster): A Phase 1 study in healthy subjects of LP-003, a novel long-acting anti-IgE antibody for allergic rhinitis
+Poster Title: A Phase 1 study in healthy subjects of LP-003, a novel long-acting anti-IgE antibody for allergic rhinitis

 Abstract Submission ID: 1209

-Results: LP-003 has high IgE binding affinity (>100 fold) without off-target binding, more potent FcεRI and FcεRII/CD23 inhibition compared to omalizumab.
+Results: LP-003 has high IgE binding affinity (>100 fold) without off-target binding, more potent FcεRI inhibition and higher FcεRII/CD23 inhibition compared to omalizumab.

 LP-003 exhibited a non-linear PK characteristic with T1/2 ranging from 46.3 days to 75.6 days, which is approximately 2～3 fold of Omalizumab.
 Moreover, the free-IgE was suppressed to below detection range for more than 70 days at 1 mg/Kg group (except one with high baseline IgE level) to 10 mg/Kg group.